 Online: If the student meets with a counselor at least 2 business days in advance, registration may be completed online via Passport.

 Dual Enrollment Program (DEAL)

 It takes an entire community to create a vibrant community college.
-Over its 42-year history, LTCC has built a variety of community partnerships – not just to encourage local youth to make higher education a priority, but to help us build smart pathways and programs at the college that meet our community’s needs for today and for the future.
-One of the most important partnerships LTCC has is with the Lake Tahoe Unified School District, specifically with South Tahoe High School.
-Graduates from STHS fill LTCC’s classrooms and hallways, and faculty, staff, and administrators at both institutions continually work to keep that door wide open for students who want to attend college here at home.
+Over its history, LTCC has built a variety of community partnerships to encourage local youth to make higher education a priority, and to help LTCC build smart pathways and programs that meet our community’s needs.
+One of the most important partnerships we have is with the Lake Tahoe Unified School District and specifically South Tahoe High School.
+Graduates from STHS fill LTCC’s classrooms, and faculty, staff, and administrators at both institutions continually work to keep the door wide open for students who want to attend college here at home.

 So What’s the DEAL?

 One way LTCC’s partnership with STHS is fundamentally supporting student success is through a new program called Dual Enrollment Accelerated Learning, or DEAL.
 This free program offers local high school students an opportunity to earn college and high school credits simultaneously.
 All LTUSD students are welcome to participate in the DEAL program, which begins by taking College and Career Planning: The 10-Year Plan during 9th grade.
-Through the program, students are encouraged to state and develop their goals over time, creating a personalized education plan that not only encourages continuing education, but also gives high school students a chance to experience a college environment, explore their career options, and get a head start on a college degree.
-For more information, please contact Danny Masellones at firstname.lastname@example.org or call (530) 541-4660 x 282.
+Through the program, students are encouraged to state and develop their goals over time, creating a personalized education plan that encourages continuing education and gives high school students a chance to experience a college environment, explore career options, and get a head start on a college degree.
+For more information about DEAL, contact Danny Masellones at email@example.com or call (530) 541-4660 x 282.

-We've already seen success from the DEAL and ongoing TRiO program partnerships between the college and LTUSD, and LTCC is committed to seeking more opportunities for us to work together to support the educational goals and needs of our local youth.
+We've already seen success from the DEAL and ongoing TRiO program partnerships between LTCC and LTUSD, and LTCC is committed to seeking more opportunities for us to work together to support the educational goals and needs of local youth.